pbvamsi/getTheSiteCode_SeoIt/README.md

-getTheSite_SeoIt
+getTheSiteCode_SeoIt
 ================

 An educational repo to explore the power of regEx in PHP.
-In this tutorial , it is shown how to get remote page and analyze it
+In this tutorial , it is shown how to get/download a remote webpage and analyze it

  										=======================